reallyenglish/ansible-role-example/README.md

 Create your test
 ----------------

 Create a root directory for all your roles because your roles requires same set of rubygems.
+By creating roles under the directory, you will save thye number of `bundle install`.

     > mkdir galaxy
     > cd galaxy